Lease Option Risks

 Please visit these resources for more information on lease-options, the current trends, scams and risks involved:

-Lease Option - Q&A
+The Lease Option – General Information

 A lease option is the abbreviated form of the appropriate term “Lease With the Option to Purchase.”
 It is a type of contract used in both residential and commercial real estate.
 Commercial real estate can get pretty complex so we are going to stick with residential.